openai/openai-python/README.md

 pip install openai[wandb]
 ```

-Data libraries including `numpy` and `pandas` are not installed by default due to their size.
+Data libraries like `numpy` and `pandas` are not installed by default due to their size.
 They’re needed for some functionality of this library, but generally not for talking to the API.
 If you encounter a `MissingDependencyError`, install them with:

 ```sh
 pip install openai[datalib]